 17. Screencastify 🔗

 Another must-have Chrome Browser app!

-All my screen casts are recorded with Screencastify and its well worth the payment to get the premium features.
+A lot of my screencasts are recorded with Screencastify and it’s well worth the payment to get the premium features.

 You can record, crop and upload/download video from this little extension and it works a treat with multiple monitors.

 A great addition to help you with content creation.